Equivariant cohomology of torus orbifolds: Orbifold torus graphs

 Indeed, the collection \eqref{eq_subcollection_integrality_condition} is closed under addition and multiplication induced from $\ZZ[x_F \mid F\in \mc{F}]$, hence it is a subring. \begin{remark} When $(\Gamma, \alpha)$ is a torus graph as defined in \cite{MMP}, the image of the axial function $\alpha$ sits in $H^2(BT)$.
 Hence, in this case, $\ms{Z}_{\Gamma, \alpha}=\ZZ[x_F\mid F\in \mc{F}]$. \end{remark}

 We notice that the combinatorics of $\Gamma$ gives the relation

 where $E \vee F$ denotes the minimal face containing both $E$ and $F$ and $G\in E\cap F$ runs through all connected components.
 We refer to the proof of \cite[Lemma 6.3]{MP}.
-Therefore, it is straightforward to see from the definition of $\ms{Z}_{\Gamma, \alpha}$ that the set
+Therefore, it is straightforward to see from the definition of $\ms{Z}_{\Gamma, \alpha}$ that

-is not only a subset, but also an ideal of $\ms{Z}_{\Gamma, \alpha}$, because the image of each element in \eqref{eq_SR-ideal_for_Thom_classes} via $\mu$ is identically zero.
+is a subset of $\ms{Z}_{\Gamma, \alpha}$ and defines an ideal of $\ms{Z}_{\Gamma, \alpha}$ because the image of each element in \eqref{eq_SR-ideal_for_Thom_classes} via $\mu$ is identically zero.
 Now we have the following definition of a \emph{weighted face ring}.

 \begin{definition} The \emph{weighted face ring} of an abstract torus orbifold graph $(\Gamma, \alpha)$ is the quotient ring

 where $\mathcal{I}$ is the ideal generated by elements of \eqref{eq_generator_SR_ideal}. \end{definition}